Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Preliminaries

 \subsection{DPSGD and Spectral-DP}

 Among all the previous proposed methods, DPSGD and Spectral-DP are the most relative ones to our \sys.
-We recall their conceptual foundations first to better demonstrate the design and difference of our scheme.
+We recall their conceptual foundations first to better demonstrate the design and differences of our scheme.

 \textbf{DPSGD \cite{dpsgd}}.
 DPSGD, proposed in 2016 by Abadi \emph{et al.}, is the first work that proposed to craft the synergy of DP into the region of gradient descent algorithms.
 In contrast to directly adding noise to the well-trained model parameters, the algorithm in \cite{dpsgd} can preserve a better model utility under more relaxed security assumptions.
 The method of DPSGD is relatively straightforward.
 Specifically, in each iteration of the training, the algorithm clips the gradient and adds the Gaussian noise to the gradients, such that